Coxhoe Medical Practice

 I am writing to provide you with an important update about your GP practice.

 Dr. Bhati, the senior partner and co-owner of Coxhoe Medical Practice, is leaving to relocate in the South.
 The Partners at Cestria Health Centre (Chester le Street) have offered to buy the building and take over running of Coxhoe Practice.

-This means that as from 1st April 2019 the responsibility for the care of patients registered at Coxhoe will nominally transfer to Cestria.
+This means that as from DATE TO BE CONFIRMED the responsibility for the care of patients registered at Coxhoe will nominally transfer to Cestria.
 You do not need to worry about this and all of your normal services will continue to be provided from the Coxhoe site.

 We are committed to keeping all that is best about Coxhoe whilst maximising the benefits of being part of a larger organisation.
 We plan to provide you with continuity, better access to clinicians and a wider range of services, while still retaining a “small and friendly” feel.

 We understand that you may have questions about the joining forces of our two Practices, and we intend to address this in a number of ways:

 Firstly, we have tried to answer some of the questions we think you may have via a “Frequently Asked Question” type format .
 This information can be made available in paper format and in larger font, if required.